Using data to detect sarcasm in Aussie tweets

 How about this, one?

 Our model has picked this up as sarcastic.
-Honestly, I can't even tell if this person if being completely serious or not.
-What do you think?
+We can't say for certain, what do you think?

-We used our sarcasm model to adjust the initial sentiment analysis results
+We used our sarcasm model to adjust the initial sentiment analysis.

 There is definitely sarcasm detected in the Twitter data.
 Our model has reclassified 13% of the positive tweets to neutral or negative (note: negative is reserved for tweets that are more explicitly negative).